johnalison/obsidian-notes/1-projects/Mixed2.0/mixed2.0.md

 	- THink its Ok, added histograms with larger range
 - [x] Add sanity check for number of sel jets
 - [ ] Propagate Btagging scores ?
+- [ ] Check to make sure that the lepton veto wont kill synthetic jets